Chidieze/lannisterpay-chidi/README.md

 To test on your local machine

 - clone the repository.
-Run `git clone https://github.com/Jude-adesulu/LannisterPay.git`
+Run `git clone https://github.com/Chidieze/lannisterpay-chidi`
 - CD into the directory
-- open your terminal and run `npm install`
+- open your terminal and run `npm i`

 ### Run the app